mnm-an/Ctf-Writeups/Cybertalents/Cryptographie/lineq/README.md

 ### Decryption :

-Modular linear equations like these are solved using the modular multiplicative inverse.In Python, you can calculate the modular inverse of a with respect to m using the inverse function from the Crypto.Util.number module.
+Modular linear equations like these are solved using the modular multiplicative inverse.In Python, you can calculate the modular inverse of **a** with respect to **m** using the inverse function from the **Crypto.Util.number module**.
 The **inverse(a, m)** function calculates the modular inverse of a modulo m.
 This inverse can then be used to find the solution to the equation.

 For each equation, calculate the modular inverse, **inv**, using **inverse(a, m)**.
 Then, compute **x[i]** by multiplying **inv** by **b modulo m**.
 As the flag is represented by the least significant byte of x[i], extract it by taking **x[i] % 256**.